 Going forward, corporate legal scholars would have to shift attention from the well-studied topic of board independence to the understudied topic of board expertise.
-All boards today are nominally independent.249 The variation between boards lies in expertise, practices, and culture.
+All boards today are nominally independent.
+The variation between boards lies in expertise, practices, and culture.
 When focusing on board expertise, several directions seem especially promising.
-Consider, for example, the effects of resignations of expert directors.
+One is the determinants of appointing specialist directors: what types of companies, under what conditions, appoint a director with a specific expertise?
+Another is the effects of appointing specialist directors: does appointing a "climate" director increases a company's commitment to fighting climate change?
+Does appointing a "safety" or "cyber" director reduces the likelihood that the company will be embroiled in large-scale accidents or cyberattacks and face "event-driven" litigation?
+Or one could examine the effects of resignations of expert directors.
 Say that a company designates director X as a product safety expert or a diversity expert.
 Then director X publicly resigns.
-Could the resignation of specific-expertise directors have different consequences compared to the resignation of general-expertise directors?
-An obvious avenue for future research is examining how the appointment of expert directors affects firm behavior: does appointing a "climate" director increases a company's commitment to fighting climate change?
-Does appointing a "safety" or "cyber" director reduces the likelihood that the company will be embroiled in large-scale accidents or cyberattacks and face "event-driven" litigation?
+Could the resignation of specialist directors have different consequences compared to the resignation of generalist directors?

-While proper testing of these questions may need to wait a few more years for data to accumulate, an immediate avenue for future research is examining the effects of the shift to a "universal proxy card."250 In November 2021, Rule 14a-19 of the Securities Exchange Act of 1934 mandated a universal proxy card for contested director elections.
+While proper testing of these questions may need to wait a few more years, an immediate avenue for future research is examining the effects of the shift to a "universal proxy card."
+In November 2021, Rule 14a-19 of the Securities Exchange Act of 1934 mandated a universal proxy card for contested director elections.
 In the past, shareholders had to vote on different proxy cards ("slates"): either voting for the entire slate of the incumbents or voting for the entire slate of dissidents.
 Now, shareholders can pick and choose individual directors from multiple slates.
-The shift from slate-based voting to candidate-based voting is likely to increase proxy advisors' and shareholders' focus on directors' skills and qualifications.251 Indeed, early reports from 2022 suggest that "companies and dissidents alike have emphasized director qualifications more in the initial campaigns of the universal proxy card era than we have seen in past years."252 Leading advisors have accordingly nudged boards to more "regularly evaluate their composition in light of the company's strategic and operational priorities."253 All in all, the universal proxy card is yet another reason why the emphasis on board expertise is only going to intensify going forward.254
+The shift from slate-based